dnsimple/dnsimple-support/content/articles/secondary-dnsimple-slave.markdown

 ---
-title: DNSimple as Secondary Slave
+title: Using DNSimple along other DNS providers
-excerpt: How to use DNSimple as Secondary Slave for your domain.
+excerpt: How to use DNSimple along with other DNS providers to implement zone redundancy.
 categories:
 - Secondary DNS
 ---

-# DNSimple as Secondary Slave
+# DNSimple as a Secondary DNS provider

-While DNSimple cannot be configured as secondary slave for your domain, this article explains how you can have zone redundancy for your domains.
+While DNSimple cannot be configured as Secondary slave for your domain, this article explains how you can have zone redundancy with other DNS providers.

 We currently do not implement zone transfers (AXFR) from another primary DNS provider.
 That means you will be responsible of keeping the zones in in sync between your primary and DNSimple.
 You can accomplish this in several ways: